bruceravel/demeter/documentation/Athena/import/columns.rst

 It looks somewhat different on Windows, but behaves the same.
 It allows you to navigate your disk to find the file you want to import.
-Once you find that file, click on it then click on the :button:`Open` button.
+Once you find that file, click on it then click on the :button:`Open,light` button.

 Once you have selected a file to import the column selection dialog, shown below, appears.